 Note that the tubing connected to a vacuum pump has flattened.

-Note that the stiff wall tubing does not colapse.
+Note that the stiff wall tubing does not collapse.

-Fire hoses have very weak walls which makes them much lighter in weight than stiff wall hoses.
+Cloth fire hoses (Wiki) have very weak walls which makes them much lighter in weight and store in a much smaller volume than stiff wall hoses.
 But the price paid is that flexible wall hoses can not be used for suction applications, like on the input to a water pump.
 Also flexible wall hoses want to straighten out when pressurized and so require more effort to aim a nozzle that stiff wall hoses.
-Monitors (Wiki) are water nozzles that are anchored to avoid problems with the pressurized hose.Flexable wall hoses will not flow water when folded, for example when in a pin rack inside a building or when on a reel.
-Hose used on reels with a swivel joint to allow water pressure even when the hose is on the reel (not fully unwound) are all stiff wall hoses.
+A pressurized 3" fire hose is very difficult to work and may require more than one person at the nozzle.
+Monitors (Wiki) are water nozzles that are anchored to avoid problems with the pressurized hose.Flexible wall hoses will not flow water when folded, for example when in a pin rack (Wiki photo) inside a building or when on a reel.
+These hoses need to be pulled out so there are no kinks before the water is turned on.

-The key advantages of flexible wall (fire) hoses is that they are lighter in weight and lower in cost than stiff wall hoses.
+The key advantages of flexible wall (fire) hoses is that they are lighter in weight, lower in cost and take much less storage space than stiff wall hoses.
 The early fire hoses were made only from fabric and so would degrade if left wet.
 This is why most fire stations have a tall hose drying tower.
 More modern fire hoses have linings that are not effected by long exposure to water and so don't need to be dried prior to being stored.

 Note 1: This is the classic handline and requires training and strength to keep under control.
 Larger diameter lines are refereed to as supply lines, i.e. lines are are not moved once in place.